dolmetsch onlinestring instrument servicing

 String instrument servicing

-We are always happy to give you a quotation for work proposed with a detailed breakdown where this would be helpful.
+Roger Rose is always happy to give you a quotation for work proposed with a detailed breakdown where this would be helpful.
 Where conservation is required suitable techniques and materials would be used and a detailed 'logging of condition and of work carried' out can be undertaken and supplied.
 It is surprisingly inexpensive to restore modern instruments which can be purchased at well below 'as new instrument' prices making the whole operation a good route to owning what many see as rather expensive items.

 Stringed instruments deteriorate through use.
 Indeed, even standing in a room unused, some loss in performance will occur.
 The common problems with stringed instruments are: